biya-coin/biyaliquid-docs/.gitbook/developers-native/injective/peggy/04_messages.md

 ### ConfirmBatch

-When `Signer` finds a batch that the `Orchestrator` (`Validator`) has not signed off, it constructs a signature with its `Delegated Ethereum Key` and sends the confirmation to Biyachain.\
+When `Signer` finds a batch that the `Orchestrator` (`Validator`) has not signed off, it constructs a signature with its `Delegated Ethereum Key` and sends the confirmation to Biya Chain.\
 It's crucial that a `Validator` eventually provides their confirmation for a created batch as they will be slashed otherwise.

 ```go